-- The first course of the curriculum (PH501) does not count towards the maximum number of allowable remediations in P1 Fall semester - The following three longitudinal courses do not count towards the maximum number of allowable remediations in the semesters each of these courses offered: PH 540 during the third semester (summer of P1 year); PH640 fourth semester (fall of P2 year); and PH 641 fifth semester (spring of P2 year).
+- The first course of the curriculum (PH 501) does not count towards the maximum number of allowable remediations in P1 Fall semester. - The following three longitudinal courses do not count towards the maximum number of allowable remediations in the semesters each of these courses offered: PH 540 during the third semester (summer of P1 year); PH 640 fourth semester (fall of P2 year); and PH 641 fifth semester (spring of P2 year).

 Upon earning a course grade that does not achieve competency, students will enter remediation.
-The student is required to meet with the Course Director and OSAA within 3 business days to develop a remediation plan.
+The student is required to meet with the Course Director within 4 business days to develop a remediation plan.
 The remediation plan will include the following: specific resources (e.g., faculty office hours, tutoring, time management, and online resources) the student will use to prepare for remediation; specific schedule for self-guided study for the student; and academic support for the student.

-The ADAA will publish the remediation schedule as well as the times during which respective course instructors will be available for review during Remediation Weeks (Mid-point and End of semester).
+The ADAA will publish the remediation schedule (Mid-point and End of semester) on the academic calendar.
 While no other formal academic activities occur during Remediation Weeks, a student who requires assistance outside of the scheduled times must contact the instructor to make an appointment.
 Course instructors and tutoring services will be available for students in preparation for a course remediation.
-All course instructors are required to maintain office hours and students may consult with them during these times throughout the semester.
+All course instructors must maintain office hours, and students may consult with them during these times throughout the semester.